Some key findings

 The survey found that nearly three out of 10 (28.9%) children were overweight or obese.

 - Adequate fruit intake declined markedly with age.
-Most children (94.9%) aged between two and eight years ate the recommended daily amount of fruit, but this dropped to about half of all children aged between nine and 15 years.
+Most children (96.4%) aged between two and eight years ate the recommended daily amount of fruit, but this dropped to just half of all children aged between nine and 15 years.

 - The majority of children ate fried potato products, potato crisps or salty snacks, confectionary and cakes/biscuits at least once per week.

-- Overall, just over nine per cent of families of children aged between two and 15 years ate together at the table every day; about a quarter of children ate in front of the television every day.
+- About one in 10 (12.6%) families of children aged between two and 15 years ate together at the table every day; about a quarter of children ate in front of the television every day.

-- Almost nine out of 10 children aged 0-23 months (89.3%) had been breastfed, but only about 17% had been exclusively breastfed to six months as recommended.
+- Over nine out of 10 children aged 0-23 months (93.2%) had been breastfed, and 21% had been exclusively breastfed to six months as recommended.

 - One in four children aged between five and 15 years met the recommended daily amount of physical activity outside of school hours (at least 60 minutes of moderate to vigorous physical activity)